acg-team/Bioinfo4B/Genomics/Script.md

-# Genomics practice:
+# Genomics:

+## Preparation
-Here are your ZHAW credentials again.
-Connect to the ZHAW network, using these if you did not already.
+Here are your ZHAW credentials.
+Connect to the ZHAW network, using these.
 These are also your HPC credentials.
 In your first time, you will be asked to change the password for the HPC.

 Xavier:	delfoxav